raghavio/website/content/posts/clojox_optimizations.md

 Clojure has stellar support for expression problem.
 Instead of visitor pattern, there's multimethods and Protocols.
 I initially started with multimethods for interpreting the ASTs.

+>Clojure supports sophisticated runtime polymorphism through a multimethod system that supports dispatching on types, values, attributes and metadata of, and relationships between, one or more arguments.

-The `evaluate` multimethod dispatches based on the AST node type:
+In our case, the `evaluate` multimethod dispatches based on the AST node type:

 Here's an example of the interpretation of the `print` statement: